Last updated: 2026-04-20

 Should You Buy the 2020 Ford Explorer?

-The 2020 Ford Explorer scores 54/100 ("Mixed").
-Buyers should proceed with caution.
+A 54/100 score puts the 2020 Ford Explorer in the "Mixed" tier.
+Buyers should approach with eyes open.
 As a first-year redesign, early-adopter issues are common.

 Compared to the 2021 Ford Explorer, which scored 8 points higher.
 See also the 2019 Ford Explorer for an earlier comparison.